MicrosoftDocs/Advertising-docs/BingAds/guides/index.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Find out if the Bing Ads API is right for you.
 ---
 # Bing Ads API Overview
 Bing Ads is a pay-per-click (PPC) advertising platform used to display ads based on the keywords used in a user's search query.
 For advertisers placing a large number of ads or developers building advertising tools, the Bing Ads API provides a programmatic interface to Bing Ads.
 Using the Bing Ads API is the most efficient way to manage many large campaigns or to integrate your marketing with other in-house systems.
 The Bing Ads API also supports multiple customer accounts making it easy for ad agencies to manage campaigns for many clients.
 Some organizations may choose a hybrid approach; using the web UI for most tasks but automating reporting or campaign optimization with the API.

 ## <a name="who"></a>Who should use the Bing Ads API